There are many different kinds of Shanghai massage. This article introduces you to one traditional Chinese medicine (TCM) massage in Shanghai.

-After seeing an Ad on the MSN China website for what seemed to be a coupon towards a Shanghai massage, I clicked on the link.
+After seeing an online ad for a Shanghai massage, I clicked on the link.

-But after arriving at the Chong Jing Tang website http://www.chongjingtang.com/ I was told by their Online assistant that it was actually for a free Traditional Chinese Medicine (TCM) health check-up (value RMB 210), after which I could decide whether or not to purchase a massage tailored to my health condition and according to the doctor’s prescription.
+But after arriving at the Chongjingtang website I was told by their Online assistant that it was actually for a free Traditional Chinese Medicine (TCM) health check-up (value RMB 210), after which I could decide whether or not to purchase a massage tailored to my health condition and according to the doctor’s prescription.

 Unfortunately for Shanghai expats who do not read Chinese, you will need to find a translator, as this must all be done in Chinese.